aws-samples/aws-network-firewall-egress-domain-filter/README.md

    Clicking `Connect` button, you can jump in to the EC2 instance console from your browser.

-3. Test it if the HTTP access is actually blocked.
+3. Test it if the HTTP domain filtering is actually blocked.

    Now you have access the test instance.
 By default, in the `allowed_domains.yml` there is a single line `.amazon.com`.
 This means "Only the outbound HTTPS traffic toward *.amazon.com can go through".
 Now let's see if it works as we expected.